About Wolf Creek Equine Hospital

 Katherine has a Bachelors degree in Animal Sciences/Equine studies from the University of Maryland, and began working at WCEH in February 2009 as a veterinary assistant.
 Throughout her time here Katherine has learned the in’s and out’s of keeping our clinic operational.
 She is currently our Office Manager but when called on she can jump in a truck for calls or help out in surgeries.
 Katherine is a versatile and critical employee in keeping our day to day operations going.

-Lorri Hall attended Howard Community College and receive a Certification in Medical Terminology and then attended Anne Arundel Community College to complete her Veterinary Assistance Certification.
+Lorri attended Howard Community College and receive a Certification in Medical Terminology and then attended Anne Arundel Community College to complete her Veterinary Assistance Certification.
 She started at WCEH in 2012 as a volunteer in our ICU unit.
 From there she started working in our facility as an animal caretaker in 2013.
 Lorri then began working as a Veterinary Assistant and Office Assistant in 2014.
-She has become a valued member of our office staff.
+She has become a valued member of our office staff and moved into the HR and Farm Manager role in 2018.
 In her free time you can find Lorri at local shows with her two daughters or out on a trail ride.

-Kelly Kostelnik started working at WCEH in the spring of 2016 as a veterinary technician.
-She received her B.A. in Integrative Arts and Minor in Equine Science from the Pennsylvania State University.
-She has also picked up on the office procedures and can often be found there.
-With her background she has also taken over creating and updating our website, photographing and marketing the sale horses, and helps manage our Facebook pages.
-When she isn’t at the clinic she is often working with her yearling Nurse Mare foal or out showing her Trakenher/TB cross.
+Kelly received her B.A. in Integrative Arts and Minor in Equine Science from the Pennsylvania State University in 2011.
+She started working at WCEH in January 2016 as a farmer helped and moved into a veterinary assistant role later that Spring.
+She has been cross trained in office procedures and is the clinics on hand tech support.
+Kelly is also in charge of creating and updating the website, photographing and marketing the sale horses, and managing our Facebook pages.
+When she isn’t at the clinic she is often working with her own horses or expanding her photography career.

 Below is a list of outside professionals WCEH works with on a continuous bases.